What is Proptech?

-- Given higher transaction values, the competition is stronger and so the players are willing to pay up for competitive advantage.
+- The competition is stronger, so the players are willing to pay for competitive advantage.

-- Single transactions often involve multiple constituents — property brokers, mortgage brokers, lenders, developers, appraisers, builders — each of whom want an edge.
+- Single transactions often involve different people - property brokers, mortgage brokers, lenders, developers, appraisers, builders - each of whom wants an edge.

-- There’s lots of relevant commercial data available to parse, which naturally plays into the wheelhouse of skilled data scientists and tech entrepreneurs.
+- There’s a lot of relevant commercial data available to analyse, which naturally plays to the strengths of data scientists and tech entrepreneurs.

-- Broader diversity of funding sources creates newfound opportunity for pricing and product optimization.
+- A diversity of sources of funding creates opportunities for pricing and product optimisation.